armanmishra1000/AirVik-Improved/docs/features/role-assignment-permission-check/task-prompts.md

 - Validate user exists before role assignment
 - Check if user already has the target role

+**TEST YOUR WORK:**
+Do testing here in terminal, make sure it works.

 **GIT OPERATIONS:**
 After creating the file successfully:
 ```bash